-- Place 1 tablespoon oil in a sauté pan set on high heat.
-Once hot, cook the pepper and onions until just soft, about 1 1/2 minutes.
-Remove from the pan and reverse.
+- Place 1 tablespoon oil in a sauté pan set on medium heat.
+Once hot, cook the mushrooms and onions until soft, about 5 minutes.
+Push to the side of the pan.

 It’s not often that BF and I follow recipe directions to a T — normally we adapt them to our tastes.
 For our filet cheese steak sandwiches, we added sliced mushroom (what kind of respectable Philly Cheese Steak Sandwich doesn’t have mushrooms?).
 Also BF sautéed everything in butter instead of olive oil.
 (Remember: there’s no such thing as too much butter.)
 Because I’ve never seen provolone cheese sold in brick form or shredded, I had no choice but to buy sliced provolone cheese instead.
 There’s no edible difference.